google/or-tools/ortools/sat/doc/channeling.md

 ## Introduction

-Channeling constraints are used to link to aspects of a model.
+Channeling constraints are used to link different aspects of the same model.

 For instance, with a bin packing problem, one part of the model computes the load of each bin.
 Another part would like to maximize the number of bins under a